Connect your application to an ApsaraMQ for Kafka instance through a default, SSL, or SASL endpoint to send and receive messages.

 KafkaConsumer<String, String> consumer = new org.apache.kafka.clients.consumer.KafkaConsumer<String, String>(props);

-// Set the topics to which the consumer group subscribes.
+// Subscribe to topics.
 You can subscribe to multiple topics.

-// If the GROUP_ID_CONFIG is the same for multiple consumers, we recommend that you set them to subscribe to the same topics.
+// If the consumer instances have the same GROUP_ID_CONFIG value, we recommend that you configure them to subscribe to the same topics.

 List<String> subscribedTopics = new ArrayList<String>();